AdobeDocs/journeys.en/help/using/datasource/field-groups.md

 >[!NOTE]
 >
->Note that if a field group has no field, it won’t be displayed in the expression editor.
+>Note that if a field group has no field, it won't be displayed in the expression editor.

  ![](../assets/journey3bis.png)